-I well recall that siren song of a street trader in an Omani souk who enticed me to part with some unfamiliar banknotes from my sand-battered wallet in exchange for a ‘genuine’ antique.
+I well recall that siren song of a street trader in an Omani souk enticing me to part with unfamiliar banknotes from my sand-battered wallet in exchange for a ‘genuine’ antique.
 This particular memory is a cherished favourite, just for the patter delivered at such high speed with a roguish twinkle and little grammatical care for the English language.

 It doesn’t matter that the item I was lured into buying fell apart on my shelf five minutes after I unpacked it.
 Oh well, it was only the equivalent of £20 and, two years on, I can’t bring myself to throw it away.

 Then there are the Haitian fishermen from whom I bought newly landed produce for an evening meal.
 Fresher fish was never eaten by any man but it wasn’t the tastiness of the platter nor even the location in the Caribbean sunshine that lingers in the memory bank.
 Rather it’s the smiles of the sinewy, net-wielding men who were just so pleased to see us so pleased that mean so much to me now.